 What is the difference?

-I believe it is the best, when we choose our branches in yoga ourself, as well as in life in general.
-Therefore, it is important for me to emphasize, that I have great respect for those who choose the classic yoga.
-That said, I also feel like sharing the good experiences I have had so far with Bowspring myself, and some of what I hear from the participants on my teachings.
+If you are dedicated to another form of yoga, as I have been, Bowspring may seem strange at first.
+I believe that it is best for us to choose our own paths in yoga and in life in general.
+Therefore, it is important for me to emphasize that I have great respect for those who choose the classical yoga.
+Having said that, I also feel a desire to share the positive experiences I have had with Bowspring and some of the feedback I have received from my students.

-My personal experience
+My personal experiences

-So “What is bowspring?”
-Try it, and find out what bowspring is for you.
+So “What is Bowspring?”
+Try it, and find out what Bowspring is for you.